-History of Weston Park museum
+History of Weston Park Museum

 The renovated museum, which now sits proudly in its namesake park (also restored to former glory in recent years) has retained the best of its existing architecture with additional features to create a building fit for its modern purpose.
 As well as bricks and mortar, many of the much-loved former residents, such as Snowy the Polar Bear, have been kept as part of the new museum.

-As well as the permanent galleries which tell the story of Sheffield from pre-history to the present day, a temporary exhibition space welcomes shows from partners such as the British Museum and the V&A Museum of Childhood.
+As well as the permanent galleries, which span Sheffield's story from pre-history to the present day, a temporary exhibition space presents a wide-ranging exhibition programme and also welcomes shows from partners such as the British Museum and the V&A Museum of Childhood.

-Mappin Art Gallery, 1887.
+Image: Mappin Art Gallery, 1887.